uhub/awesome-actionscript-sorted/README.md

 * [RandoriAS/randori-guice-framework](https://github.com/RandoriAS/randori-guice-framework) - Randori Google Guice-Like Port for ActionScript
 * [rafaelcordoba/Sound-Manager-Actionscript-3.0](https://github.com/rafaelcordoba/Sound-Manager-Actionscript-3.0) - Sound manager class for use with Flash projects usually compiled with Flash Builder or FDT.
 * [probertson/as3-workers-examples](https://github.com/probertson/as3-workers-examples) - Examples (and non-examples) of using workers for concurrent programming in ActionScript 3.
-* [OutOfTheVoid/AS3-8-bit-VM](https://github.com/OutOfTheVoid/AS3-8-bit-VM) - An eight bit virtual machine written in actionscript
 * [nicolai86/as3.iCal](https://github.com/nicolai86/as3.iCal) - iCal parser written in ActionScript 3
 * [nariyu/as3twitterlib](https://github.com/nariyu/as3twitterlib) - Twitter API wrapper library for ActionScript 3.0
 * [milkisevil/milkisevil-toolbox](https://github.com/milkisevil/milkisevil-toolbox) - A bunch of my custom classes, useful whilst developing in Actionscript 3